One of the most popular roadmaps in our template library is the technology roadmap. And its popularity is a result of its broad application.

 The amount of technology that organizations use in day-to-day operations is a little bananas.
 Think of all the business apps and tools that make it possible for you and your co-workers to get shit done—customer relationship management, marketing automation, content management systems, accounting platforms, HR portals, video conferencing, and on and on.

-The technology roadmap can be used to plan when/how new apps and tools will be implemented—as well as who will be involved in the process.
-It can also be used to outline when upgrades and improvements to an existing stack will take place and when parts of it will be moonlit.
+Technology roadmapping can be used to plan when/how new apps and tools will be implemented—as well as who will be involved in the process.
+A technology roadmap can also be used to outline when upgrades and improvements to an existing stack will take place and when parts of it will be moonlit.

 For example, retiring a CRM system to onboard a new one is an arduous project that involves multiple stakeholders and a lot of finicky tasks like data migration.
-A technology roadmap can break this process into bite size pieces over a quarter.
-It sets expectations for all impacted team members, keeps everyone on track, and aligns everyone to the goal of pushing the new system live.
+Technology roadmaps can break this process into bite size pieces over a quarter.
+A roadmap sets expectations for all impacted team members, keeps everyone on track, and aligns everyone to the goal of pushing the new system live.

 Charting IT initiatives helps organizations determine which apps and tools to prioritize based on their impact on achieving bigger short-term and long-term goals.
 Maybe the new CRM system will boost the productivity of the sales team by “X” amount and therefore help them close “Y” amount of deals to get annual recurring revenue to “Z” amount.
 So, maybe onboarding the marketing team’s new analytics platform gets pushed out to next quarter because its impact on the organization’s bigger goal of getting that $$$ is slightly less significant.